Strong spectral features from asymptotic giant branch stars in distant quiescent galaxies: Results

 \subsection{The spectra of galaxies 8595 and 9025 \\}

-The spectra of the other two fainter quiescent galaxies, 8595 (mag$_{\rm AB}$=24 at 3.6$\mu$m, observed with the PRISM) and 9025 (mag$_{\rm AB}$=23 at 3.6$\mu$m, observed with the medium-resolution gratings but rebinned to the PRISM resolution), have substantially lower SNR of $\sim$15 and 7.
-Nevertheless, the SNR is still sufficient for the direct detection of individual absorption features in object 8595 (Fig.\ref{fig04}), some of the strongest also observed in object 9025 (Fig.\ref{fig05}).
-This includes some TiO absorptions and CN spectral edges, and tentatively a C$_2$ absorption.
+The spectra of the other two fainter quiescent galaxies, 8595 (mag$_{\rm AB}$=24 at 3.6$\mu$m, observed with the PRISM) and 9025 (mag$_{\rm AB}$=23 at 3.6$\mu$m, observed with the medium-resolution gratings but rebinned to the PRISM resolution), have substantially lower SNR, $\sim$15 and 7.
+Nevertheless, the SNR is still sufficient to detect individual absorption features in object 8595 (Fig.\ref{fig04}, left).
+Some of the strongest features were observed for object 9025 (Fig.\ref{fig04}, right), including TiO absorption lines, CN spectral edges and, tentatively, a C$_2$ absorption feature.

-Table~\ref{tab2} presents the results of the best spectral fits of objects 8595 and 9025, based on the different models.
-For object 8595, we carefully account for a neighbouring bright galaxy when measuring its photometry to estimate spectral aperture corrections, following a similar approach to what is done for object D36123 (see Methods).
-Again, M13 yields the best-fit spectral fits for both galaxies, with $\chi^2_R \sim$0.8 for object 8595, and $\chi^2_R \sim$1.7 for object 9025.
-The derived stellar masses differ at most by $0.16$ dex between the M13 and BC03 models, but the best-fit ages are even more strongly dependent on the specific model used (stellar age differences from 0.1 to 1 Gyr).
-In Table~\ref{tab2}, the values $\Delta \chi^2 $ denote the $\chi^2$ difference with respect to the M13 model.
-The small cumulative probability $P(\Delta \chi^2)$ suggests the preference for the M13 model is statistically significant at the ($>99.9\%$ confidence level) in the overall spectral fit for these two galaxies.
+Table~\ref{tab2} presents the results of the spectral fitting of objects 8595 and 9025.
+For object 8595, we carefully accounted for a neighbouring bright galaxy when measuring its photometry to estimate spectral aperture corrections, following a similar approach to what was done for object D36123 (Methods).
+Again, M13 yielded the best-fitting spectral fits for both galaxies, with $\chi^2_{\rm R} \approx$1.7 for object 9025.
+The derived stellar masses differ at most by $0.16$ dex between the M13 and BC03 models, but the best-fitting ages were even more strongly dependent on the specific model used ($\Delta t <$0.5$\mu$m) and NIR data ($\lambda_{\rm rest} \approx$9-11 in the optical spectrum for the four different models (C09 performing best in this case), while the reduced $\chi^2_R$ remained large ($\rm \chi_R^2 =$0.5-1.0$\mu$m, which contains the strongest TiO features, the M13 and M05 models largely perform better than the others when reproducing solely this region, pointing to a more consistent treatment of this spectral range, which is heavily affected by TP-AGB stars (Extended Data Fig.\ref{ext_fig02}).